Steven Elliott

 Steven Elliott (born 22 February 1995) is a wheelchair basketball player from Australia.

 Biography

 Elliott was born on 22 February 1995.
 He contracted transverse myelitis. in 2018, he is studying Sports Studies degree at the University of the Sunshine Coast.

 He took up wheelchair basketball at fourteen.
 Elliott was a member of the Spinners, the Australian under-23 wheelchair basketball team that won the bronze medal at the world championships in Toronto, Canada.
 In 2018, he was a member of the Rollers that won the bronze medal at 2018 Wheelchair Basketball World Championship in Hamburg, Germany.

+Elliott was a member of the Rollers that defeated Italy 81 - 57 to win the gold medal at the 2026 Wheelchair Basketball World Championships in Ottawa, Canada.

 He is a member of Queensland Spinning Bullets in the National Wheelchair Basketball League.